-Prior to the start of the tank construction, earth-moving equipment removed vegetation, construction debris, and contaminated soil from the construction area.
+Prior to the start of the tank construction, earth-moving equipment removed vegetation, 90 cubic yards of construction debris, and 7,140 cubic yards of contaminated soil from the construction area.
 Most of the concrete debris was taken to Concrush, a construction material recycling company in Fairfield, CA. The vegetation, weathered asphalt, contaminated soil and other miscellaneous debris were sent to the Hay Road Landfill in Vacaville, CA. When this phase of the project was complete, the construction area had been scraped to the point where only native soil was exposed.
-Earth-moving operations continued to ensure that the foundations for the ASTs were level and met specified geotechnical standards and soil compaction requirements.
+Earth- moving operations continued to ensure that the foundations for the ASTs were level and met specified geotechnical standards and soil compaction requirements.
 Clean soil was then brought onto the construction site to build the secondary containment walls for the AST enclosures.